 Richard II (6 January 1367 – c.
-14 February 1400), also known as Richard of Bordeaux, was King of England from 1377 until he was deposed on 30 September 1399.
-Richard, a son of Edward, the Black Prince, was born in Bordeaux during the reign of his grandfather, Edward III.
-Richard was the younger brother of Edward of Angoulême; upon whose death, Richard, at three years of age, became second in line to the throne after his father.
-Upon the death of Richard's father prior to the death of Edward III, Richard, by primogeniture, became the heir apparent to the throne.
-With Edward III's death the following year, Richard succeeded to the throne at the age of ten.
-During Richard's first years as king, government was in the hands of a series of councils.
-Most of the aristocracy preferred this to a regency led by the king's uncle, John of Gaunt, yet Gaunt remained highly influential.
-The first major challenge of the reign was the Peasants' Revolt in 1381.
-The young king played a major part in the successful suppression of this crisis.
-In the following years, however, the king's dependence on a small number of courtiers caused discontent among the influential, and in 1387 control of government was taken over by a group of aristocrats known as the Lords Appellant.
+14 February 1400), also known as Richard of Bordeaux, was King of England from 1377 until he was deposed in 1399.
+He was the son of Edward, Prince of Wales (known to posterity as the Black Prince), and Joan, Countess of Kent.
+Richard's father died in 1376, leaving Richard as heir apparent to his grandfather, King Edward III.
+Upon the death of Edward III, the 10-year-old Richard succeeded to the throne.
+During Richard's first years as king, government was in the hands of a series of regency councils, influenced by Richard's uncles John of Gaunt and Thomas of Woodstock.
+England then faced various problems, most notably the Hundred Years' War.
+A major challenge of the reign was the Peasants' Revolt in 1381, and the young king played a central part in the successful suppression of this crisis.
+Less warlike than either his father or grandfather, he sought to bring an end to the Hundred Years' War.
+A firm believer in the royal prerogative, Richard restrained the power of the aristocracy and relied on a private retinue for military protection instead.
+In contrast to his grandfather, Richard cultivated a refined atmosphere centred on art and culture at court, in which the king was an elevated figure.
+The king's dependence on a small number of courtiers caused discontent among the influential, and in 1387 control of government was taken over by a group of aristocrats known as the Lords Appellant.
 By 1389 Richard had regained control, and for the next eight years governed in relative harmony with his former opponents.
-In 1397, Richard took his revenge on the appellants, many of whom were executed or exiled.
+In 1397, he took his revenge on the Appellants, many of whom were executed or exiled.
 The next two years have been described by historians as Richard's "tyranny".
-In 1399, after John of Gaunt died, the king disinherited Gaunt's son, Henry of Bolingbroke, who had previously been exiled.
+In 1399, after John of Gaunt died, the king disinherited Gaunt's son, Henry Bolingbroke, who had previously been exiled.
 Henry invaded England in June 1399 with a small force that quickly grew in numbers.
-Claiming initially that his goal was only to reclaim his patrimony, it soon became clear that he intended to claim the throne for himself.
-Meeting little resistance, Bolingbroke deposed Richard and had himself crowned as King Henry IV.
-Richard died in captivity in February 1400; he is thought to have been starved to death, although questions remain regarding his final fate.
-Richard was said to have been tall, good-looking and intelligent.
-While probably not insane, as earlier historians believed, he may have had what modern psychologists would call a "personality disorder" towards the end of his reign.
-Less warlike than either his father or grandfather, he sought to bring an end to the Hundred Years' War that Edward III had started.
-He was a firm believer in the royal prerogative, something which led him to restrain the power of the aristocracy, and to rely on a private retinue for military protection instead; in contrast to the fraternal, martial court of his grandfather, he cultivated a refined atmosphere at his court, in which the king was an elevated figure, with art and culture at the centre.
-Richard's posthumous reputation has to a large extent been shaped by Shakespeare, whose play Richard II portrayed Richard's misrule and his deposition by Bolingbroke as responsible for the fifteenth century Wars of the Roses.
+Meeting little resistance, he deposed Richard and had himself crowned king.
+Richard is thought to have been starved to death in captivity, although questions remain regarding his final fate.
+Richard's posthumous reputation has been shaped to a large extent by William Shakespeare, whose play Richard II portrayed Richard's misrule and his deposition as responsible for the 15th-century Wars of the Roses.
 Modern historians do not accept this interpretation, while not exonerating Richard from responsibility for his own deposition.
-Most authorities agree that, even though his policies were not unprecedented or entirely unrealistic, the way in which he carried them out was unacceptable to the political establishment, and this led to his downfall.DbPedia
+While probably not insane, as many historians of the 19th and 20th centuries believed, he may have had a personality disorder, particularly manifesting itself towards the end of his reign.
+Most authorities agree that his policies were not unrealistic or even entirely unprecedented, but that the way in which he carried them out was unacceptable to the political establishment, leading to his downfall.DbPedia

 Commemorated on 4 plaques